Everything You Need To Know About Medicare

 Medicare Basics

-Individuals aged 65 in America or those living in America for at least five years are eligible for Medicare.
+Individuals aged 65 or older who have lived in America for at least five years are eligible for Medicare.
 Moreover, people qualifying for 24 months of social security disability are also eligible for Medicare.
-Before getting involved in the Medigap plans and Medicare Advantage plans, people should know how their original Medicare benefits work.
+Before getting involved in the Medigap and Medicare Advantage plans, people should know how their original Medicare benefits work.
 The original Medicare consists of two parts: Part A and B. Part A is the hospital coverage that pays for your room in a hospital., while Part B is outpatient coverage that covers doctors’ visits, diagnostics tests, and surgeries.
 There is another policy known as Part D, which covers the cost of drugs.
 You can get medicines at a lower price than the retail.
 The federal government provides these Medicare benefits to the population.

 Medicare Costs of Different Parts

 You are eligible for these three parts cost at the age of 65.
-Part A is mostly free for people, while part B depends on the income of individuals.
-The basic rate is $144.60/ month, but higher-income people may have to pay more for Part B. Moreover, social security adjusts the monthly rate as per the tax returns.
+Part A is mostly free for people, while part B depends on individuals’ income.
+The basic rate is $144.60/ month, but higher-income people may have to pay more for Part B. Moreover, Social Security adjusts the monthly rate as per the tax returns.
 However, costs for part D vary due to different plans.
 The national part D premium averages around $35/month.
-However, sometimes people in higher income brackets may have to pay more.
+However, sometimes, people in higher income brackets may have to pay more.

 Coverage of Medicare Parts